-The model represents the interpretation process by a set of production rules for each indicator type.
+The model represents the interpretation process by a set of production rules for the various patterns and features in the graph.
 When the appropriate condition occurs (i.e., the model is directing attention to the plot region), individual production rules fire to draw attention to specific indicators.
 The indicator (a spatial distance, difference or order comparison), is extracted from the pattern and (together with information about what the indicator is) used to probe declarative memory for an interpretation consisting of the name and size of the effect.
-For example on line 29 of the trace the model identifies that there is no difference between the plot points on the left of the display and then retrieves the knowledge that this indicates that there is no simple effect of sparse plant density (these labels being obtained by seeking the text below the points being observed).
+For example on line 39 of the trace the model identifies that there is 0.8 difference between the plot points at either end of the blue line (i.e., the gap between them is 0.8 of the y-axis) and then retrieves the knowledge that this indicates a very large simple effect of the Yes level of the Relaxation Training variable.